Celebrating the arts & creativity as we age, as part of the Bealtaine Festival.

 Select the ‘private’ option when registering, if the event is not open to the general public.

-If using social media on the day, please use the hashtag #NANHD and #BealtaineFestival2021.
+If using social media on the day, please use the hashtag #NANHD and #BealtaineFestival2022.
+Be cognisant of requirement to have permission to share pictures of residents on public platforms.

-Send us your best two photos from the day, the RTE Culture page will feature a selection of the photos from the day.
-We will also be sending photos to national media that may be picked up for use in printed press.
-Photos can be sent to the email below or shared on social media.
+We plan on sending photos to national media that may be picked up for use in printed press.
+Photos can be sent to the email ([email protected]) below or shared on social media.